 In light of the many health issues caused by hip implants, the FDA created more strict artificial hip regulations.
 The new regulations forced DePuy to stop selling the Pinnalce hip implant devices.
 Researchers discovered that metal-on-metal hip implants could potentially cause the following symptoms:

 Payment for this $120 million settlement is due in 30 days from the agreement date.
-Indiana will receive $3.5 million of the settlement that 46 state attorney generals filed.
+Indiana will receive $3.5 million of the settlement filed by 46 state attorney generals.

 In addition to the monetary settlement, DePuy has agreed to make changes to the way its hip implant marketing is structured.
 The company will also start a program that will monitor patients post-surgery and take care of patient complaints.

-Patients who had surgery for these defective hip implants were required to have them replaced because of the harmful health symptoms.
+Patients who had surgery to receive these defective hip implants were required to have them replaced because of the adverse side effects caused by the defective hip implants.
 These patients are now looking to receive compensation for their pain and suffering.

 If you have been affected by a defective hip implant, call KBA Attorneys to learn how an experienced hip implant lawyer can help you get compensated for your injuries.